M66B/FairEmail/docs/FAQ-es-rES.md

 <a name="faq156"></a>
 **(156) How can I set up an Office 365 account?**

-Se puede configurar una cuenta de Office 365 mediante el asistente de configuración rápida y seleccionando *Office 365 (OAuth)*.
+An Office 365 account can be set up via the quick setup wizard and selecting *Office 365 (OAuth)*.

 If the wizard ends with *AUTHENTICATE failed*, IMAP and/or SMTP might be disabled for the account.
 In this case you should ask the administrator to enable IMAP and SMTP.
 The procedure is documented [here](https://docs.microsoft.com/en-in/exchange/troubleshoot/configure-mailboxes/pop3-imap-owa-activesync-office-365).